unitycatalog/unitycatalog/ai/integrations/dspy/README.md

 #### Create an instance of a DSPy compatible tool

-DSPy Tools are primarily used with [ReAct Agents](https://dspy-docs.vercel.app/deep-dive/modules/react/).
+DSPy Tools are typically used with [ReAct Agents](https://dspy-docs.vercel.app/deep-dive/modules/react/).
 In short, they are callable external functions that GenAI applications can be called by.
-Through the us of the `unitycatalog-dspy` package via the `UCFunctionToolkit` API, the below code snippet exposes UC functions as DSPy-compatible tools.
+Through the use of the `unitycatalog-dspy` package via the `UCFunctionToolkit` API, the below code snippet exposes UC functions as DSPy-compatible tools.

 ```python
 from unitycatalog.ai.dspy.toolkit import UCFunctionToolkit